Hey good lookin', what's cookin'? With a grill like this, quite a bit!

 Grills can come with a number of different features, including smokers, attachments for tools and griddles, stands, a gas grill with lava rocks, and more.
 They can be portable or large and fixed.
 You can choose between a 6 burner gas grill, 5 burner gas grill, 4 burner gas grill, 3 burner gas grill, 2 burner gas grill, and a single burner grill.
 But how do you choose the best grill for you, especially on a budget?

-We've chosen ten of our favorite gas grills, all under $300.
-Discover their features for themselves, and see what you consider to be the best gas grill under 300.
+Discover their features for themselves, and see what you consider to be the best gas grill under $300.

 Bring on the grills!